Selected Passages from Hungarian-Ottoman Wars

 Soon, the wounded man died in captivity.

-Then, Gombos moved to the area of Dengeleg and made the local Hajdú captains join him.
-He had about 800 men by the beginning of November.
-There were some high lords of Transylvania among them like Sarmasági Zsigmond and his stepson, Jósika Zsigmond, the husband of Báthory Anna.
-They called upon the Estates of Transylvania to rebel against Prince Bethlen.
+Gombos then moved to the Dengeleg area and recruited the local Hajdú captains.
+By the beginning of November, he had about 800 men.
+Among them were some high lords of Transylvania, such as Sarmasági Zsigmond and his stepson, Jósika Zsigmond, the husband of Báthory Anna.
+They called on the Transylvanian estates to revolt against Prince Bethlen.

 Hungarian soldier belonging to the counties’ troop in Transylvania (by Somogyi Győző)

-In answer to that, the Prince summoned the Estates of Transylvania to join his army in Kolozsvár (Cluj, Klausenburg).
-In the meantime, his relative, Rhédey was waiting for more Hajdús to come to him to Várad but nobody showed up.
-It was then, that the Pasha of Buda, Ali threatened the attacking Hajdús, saying if they failed to return home, he would ride out against them with an army.
-We know that Bethlen had very good connections with the Turks as their army planted him into the throne of Transylvania.
+In response, the prince summoned the Transylvanian estates to join his army in Kolozsvár (Cluj).
+Meanwhile, his relative, Rhédey, waited for more Hajdús to come to him in Várad, but none appeared.
+It was then that the Pasha of Buda, Ali, threatened the attacking Hajdús, saying that if they did not return home, he would ride out against them with an army.
+We know that Bethlen had very good relations with the Turks, as their army placed him on the throne of Transylvania.

 Ottoman Sipahies

-Interestingly enough, Thurzó György, the Palatine of Royal Hungary, the second most important man after the Habsburg king of Hungary, hasn`t supported the attackers, either.
-On the contrary, he ordered Forgách Zsigmond, Chief Captain of Upper Hungary to attack the army of Gombos.
-Note, he was helping Bethlen’s case in spite of the fact that the Habsburg king was not a friend of Bethlen.
+Interestingly, Thurzó György, the Palatine of the Kingdom of Hungary, the second most important man after the Habsburg King of Hungary, did not support the attackers either.
+On the contrary, he ordered Forgách Zsigmond, chief captain of Upper Hungary, to attack Gombos’ army.
+Note that he helped Bethlen’s cause, even though the Habsburg king was no friend of Bethlen’s.

 The tombstone of Thurzó (1616) in Árva (Orava) castle

-At last, the battle between Gombos and the Transylvanian forces, strengthened by Székely troops, took place on 20 November at Dés.
+Finally, the battle between Gombos and the Transylvanian forces, reinforced by Székely troops, took place on 20 November at Dés.

 The Transylvanians were led by Kamuthy Balázs, who knew all the moves of the Hajdús.
-Knowing their tactics well, he applied their own military trick, the so-called „Hajdú-snare-and-hit” trick against them and defeated them.
-He hid his infantrymen at a mill near to Dés and set out with his riders against the army of Gombos.
+Knowing their tactics well, he used their own military trick, the so-called “Hajdú trap and hit”, against them and defeated them.
+He hid his infantry in a mill near Dés and set out with his horsemen against Gombos’ army.

 When the two armies met, they began a conversation like this:

-„Brave men!
-Leave the side of the Prince and you will have a better life here.”
+“Brave men!
+Leave the prince’s side and you will have a better life here”.

-„No, good brave soldiers, it can be done by no means.
-We had sworn on to our Prince.
-Rather, we are quite surprised that although our Prince had not done any harm to you, you are turning against him.
+“No, good brave soldiers, that is impossible.
+We have sworn allegiance to the Prince.
+In fact, we are quite surprised that you should turn against our Prince, even though he has done you no harm.
 Besides, we are all Hungarians.
-Why don`t you rather abandon your evil intentions and join forces with our Prince, you will have a better life with us.”
+Why don’t you abandon your evil intentions and join our prince, you will have a better life with us”.

 Hajdú soldiers

-„May God be with you, good brave men!
-Go back in peace, you too, why should we have each other killed?
-See, all of us are Hungarians.
-You had better return as well and let us live in peace with each other.”
+“May God be with you, good and brave men!
+Go back in peace, you too, why should we kill each other?
+Look, we are all Hungarians.
+You too should go back and let us live in peace with each other.

-The men of Gombos thought that they had been frightened so their leader proclaimed in a loud voice:
+The men of Gombos thought their enemy had been frightened, so their leader called out in a loud voice:

-„After them, now we have gained the upper hand, we will have a nice gain and profit!”
+“After them, now that we have the upper hand, we will have a nice gain and profit!”

-They set out after the Transylvanians, „they began shooting but the Prince`s men rode all the quicker away, through the market of Dés city.”
+They set off after the Transylvanians, “they began to shoot, but the Prince’s men rode away all the faster, through the market of the city of Dés”.

 The fortified church of Dés

 Finally, the battle between Gombos and the Transylvanian troops was fought at Dés on 20 November 1616.
-The men of Kamuthy snared them into a narrow glen, „between the hill and the water”, then turned back against them.
-The infantrymen jumped out from the cover of the mill and attacked them from behind. „Both in the front and in the back they were being terribly shot at in the glen, falling them in numbers.”
+Kamuthy’s men trapped them in a narrow ravine “between the hill and the water”, and then turned on them.
+The infantrymen jumped out from the shelter of the mill and attacked them from behind.
+“Both from the front and the rear they were shot at in the ravine and fell in great numbers.”

 Hungarian Hajdú soldiers

-Most of the attackers fell or got captured.
-Gombos fled, he could only rescue himself with his remaining 150 riders.
-After this incident, there were no more inner attacks occurring against the rule of the Prince so three years later Transylvania could join in the Thirty-Year-War whereas the majority of the Prince`s soldiers were Hajdús.
+Most of the attackers fell or were captured.
+Gombos fled, only managing to escape with his remaining 150 riders.
+After this incident, there were no more internal attacks against the prince’s rule, so three years later Transylvania was able to join the Thirty Years’ War, with the majority of the prince’s soldiers being Hajdús.
 You can read more about the Hajdú warriors here:

 (Source: Szibler Gábor)